openid/AppAuth-iOS/README.md

-The authorization response URL is returned to the app via the iOS openURL app delegate method, so you need to pipe this through to the current authorization session (created in the previous session).
+The authorization response URL is returned to the app via the iOS openURL app delegate method, so you need to pipe this through to the current authorization session (created in the previous session):

 ```objc
 - (BOOL)application:(UIApplication *)app